krenalis/krenalis/doc/src/developers/data-warehouse-drivers/index.md

 ### The concept of "meta property"

 A meta property is a property that provides additional information about a record.
-There are meta properties whose presence is necessary for the functioning of Chichi; the list is indicated in the following sections.
+There are meta properties whose presence is necessary for the functioning of Meergo; the list is indicated in the following sections.

 ### Meta property syntax